FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     a company, a bank can create their own Eth network and have their own data.

-    it is possible to branch from the main network and start with a data state of the main network and from there on continue with private network data.
+    it is possible to branch from the main network and start with a data state of the main network and from there on continuing with private network data.

     however you start, you start with a Genesis Block, the first block written to the network.
-It comes from a Genesis file, it is the configuration for the Genesis Block, every other blocks are built upon the first one.
+It comes from a Genesis file, it is the configuration for the Genesis Block, every other block are built upon the first one.
 It is the only thing you need to configure if you want to start your own network.

 ## Solidity